argoproj/argo-cd/docs/proposals/decouple-application-sync-user-using-impersonation.md

 - Provide option to add multiple `DestinationServiceAccounts` to an `AppProject` created/updated via the web console.
 - Update the User Guide and other documentation where the CLI option usages are explained.

+#### Component: Documentation

+- Add note that this is a Beta feature in the documentation.
+- Add a separate section for this feature under user-guide section.
+- Update the ArgoCD  CLI command reference documentation.
+- Update the ArgoCD  UI command reference documentation.

 ### Detailed examples

 #### Example 1: Service account for application sync specified at the AppProject level for all namespaces

-In this specific scenario, service account name `generic-deployer` will get used for the application sync as the namespace `guestbook` matches the regex `*`.
+In this specific scenario, service account name `generic-deployer` will get used for the application sync as the namespace `guestbook` matches the glob pattern `*`.

 - Install ArgoCD in the `argocd` namespace.
 ```